 This is the oldest operating theatre in Europe and situated inside a church which was original part of St Thomas's Hospital.
 A truly fascinating if not rather grisly place to visit.

 One of my favourite museums in London.
-Small but so facinating and a real piece of London history.
+Small but so fascinating and a real piece of London history.

 There is no doubt that the discovery of Penicillin was one of the major health Breakthroughs of the 20th Century.

-Discovered by Aleander fleming in 1928 at St Mary's Hospital London, his restored laboratory can now been seen in this museum along with Flemings personal story or how he came across this wonder drug.
+Discovered by Alexander Fleming in 1928 at St Mary's Hospital London, his restored laboratory can now been seen in this museum along with Flemings personal story or how he came across this wonder drug.

 Tel.
 020 3312 6528

 Monday - Thursday, 10:00 - 13:00